TommyLike/Signatrust/README.md

 ![Performance](./docs/images/sign%20performance.png)

-Based on these test results, it appears that Signatrust is a more efficient and effective solution for signing RPM packages.
+Based on these test results, it appears that Signatrust is a more efficient and effective solution for signing RPM packages, it's also worth noting that the performance issue of obs sign is mainly due to the gpg's agent implementation.

 # Quick Start Guide
 ## Local development